Jumping off point: Edge computing in retail

 Today’s modern store will contain smart technologies including beacons, mirrors, shelves, and lighting, digital signage, HD video displays, self-checkout, and even VR, AR and virtual dressing rooms.
 The retail IoT stack is being designed to deliver data capture to the customer, data abstraction, data storage and ultimately real-time data analysis.

 Never before has there been so much data available about the consumer.
-All this data is supremely useful when building a customer profile and retaining business, but storing the data centrally, in a data centre or a ‘core’ is not the most effective, nor the most agile method of storing.
+All this data is supremely useful when building a customer profile and retaining business, but storing the data centrally, in a data center or a ‘core’ is not the most effective, nor the most agile method of storing.
 The data is better used at the ‘edge’ of the internet, where the sales are happening, rather than in a central repository.

 For retail enterprise IT this requires pushing more assets to the edge to ensure the digital and physical are seamlessly integrated to provide a data-driven customer experience.